Sleep: The Health Triangle's Middle Child

-As you look at your wellness goals at the start of the new year, many people focus on two major areas of health: diet and fitness.
-Although both nutrition and exercise are incredibly important for your overall health and well-being, there’s another side to the health triangle that is overlooked: sleep.
+As you look at your wellness goals, many people tend to focus on two major areas of health: diet and fitness.
+Although both nutrition and exercise are incredibly important for your overall health and well-being, there's another side to the health triangle that is overlooked: sleep.

 The Importance of Sleep